 When you arrive, customs officials will want to look over your paperwork as well as the paperwork for your boat, and you will need to purchase a 12 month cruising permit for between $25 and $37(USD) depending on your country of origin.
 Once this process is completed, you're free to sail to a local marina to dock your boat.

-Are you going to sail to Guánica using your own vessel, or a charter from a different area?
-This next table lists places where you might be able to dock.
+Seriously considering traveling to Guánica in your own vessel, or a charter from a different area?
+This table contains a list of nearby marinas.

 |8.1 mi.
 (13.1 km) East of La Parguera|